How to Talk to Your Manager About Career Development

-No matter the stage of your career, you should never stop learning, developing and seeking feedback.
-One of the best ways to do that is to work directly with your manager, the person who works closely with you on a day-to-day basis.
+No matter what stage you are at in your career, you should never stop learning, developing and seeking feedback.
+One of the best ways to do that is to work directly with your manager – the person who works closely with you on a day-to-day basis.

 1. Share your goals

 Is your goal to execute a big project beyond expectations or get promoted in the next 6 months?
 Sharing this information with your manager will give them a clear sense of what you want your path to be so that they can help you get there.

 2. Describe your achievements so far

 Once you’ve communicated your ultimate goals to your manager, describe to them where you are relative to those goals.
 This part of the conversation shouldn’t just be about highlighting your strengths and successes.
 You should use this section of the meeting to outline specifically what you’ve done so far to work towards those particular goals.

 Doing so will help you both understand how what you’ve been doing aligns to your goals and how far towards reaching them you already are.
 This will help your manager to engage with you and take initiative to help you get there.
 It may also shed light on what still needs to be done.

 3. Ask for input and advice

 The point of the meeting isn’t to show off, it’s to move forward, and to do so faster than you would on your own.

 Come into the meeting prepared with several questions that would direct your manager to give you advice and take on a mentorship role.
 The goal is to discuss other matters related to your career development, ask questions and get direction.
 This is a good time to ask what they consider to be your strengths and weaknesses.
 Ask if there are things you haven’t demonstrated yet that they’re looking for, and what you need to learn to do well.